 The new, electric-only Fiat 500 scooped both our 'Best Small Electric Car' and 'Car of the Year' prizes at the 2021 DrivingElectric Awards.
 It boasts a tastefully updated take on the iconic model’s charming looks.
 That theme continues inside, where the 500 offers users an environment that’s stylish and high-tech, but that also avoids being overly complex or excessively minimalist.

 On the road, the Fiat drives sweetly, with a better seating position and smoother ride than its sometimes-uncomfortable petrol-engined predecessor.
 The icing on this very impressive cake is a satisfyingly affordable price: the entry-level Action grabs attention at less than £20,000 and will be ideal for those who can live with its 115-mile range, but we think the £23,495 Passion is the real value buy, adding extra kit, more power and a larger battery for a range of 199 miles.
 Read our full review here.

 It's got all of the style appeal of other MINI models, so with the addition of electric power the MINI Electric a very attractive proposition.
 It's best suited to urban motoring as its range sits at less than 150 miles, while its three-door-only body limits flexibility a little – but if you're after a stylish small electric car that's great fun to drive, the MINI is one of the best.
 Read our full review here.

 SEAT Mii electric

-The SEAT Mii electric uses recipe is very similar to that of its now-discontinued Skoda Citigo-e and Volkswagen e-up! siblings, with good handling and acceleration up to 30mph making it ideally suited to towns and cities.
+The SEAT Mii electric uses recipe is very similar to that of its Skoda Citigo-e and Volkswagen e-up! siblings, with good handling and acceleration up to 30mph making it ideally suited to towns and cities.
 It’s a little sluggish beyond 30mph, and while you won’t struggle to keep pace with motorway traffic, you’ll be aware that the 82bhp motor is approaching its limit of performance.
-Rapid charging is stand here, giving the SEAT a higher starting price than the Skoda.
+Rapid charging is standard here, giving the SEAT a higher starting price than the Skoda.
 Read our full review here.